Dubrovnik Gay Travel

-Kings Landing is fantastic at sunset.
-Walking through this area and the rest of the Old Town is a must.
-You can see many of the filming locations for the Game of Thrones series.
+Many of the Game of Thrones filming locations are around King’s Landing.
 Check out to see where to pass by and grab some awesome photos.

 The Dubrovnik Old Town is great for dinner one night.
 I recommend Restaurant Café Royal.
 The service at Café Royal was the friendliest I experienced while in Dubrovnik.